As a CEO or sales leader in the SaaS world, you know how important it is to have an established and effective B2B sales funnel within your business.

 On the other hand, a contract is sent after a proposal, including key points that both parties have agreed to.
 The establishment of entry and exit rules within the sales funnel provides order and clarity when dealing with each particular lead.

-When working in sales, you are always dealing with great amounts of information that need to be kept organized and easy to find as you are interacting with leads in all stages of the funnel.
+When working in sales, you are always dealing with lots of data that needs to be kept organized and easy to find.
 Having a short and clearly-defined sales funnel can facilitate the work of your sales team, helping you save valuable time.

 Key takeaway: Using collateral in your sales process eases the conversations with your leads, gives you credibility, and helps you close more deals.

-This ties back to tip #2, as having a short and simple B2B sales funnel allows you to also simplify your lead’s journey and make it more enjoyable.
+This ties back to tip #2, as having a short and simple B2B sales funnel allows you to make your lead’s journey more enjoyable.

 Also, the longer you take to convert your leads into customers, the less likely it is for them to actually become your clients.
 Adding case studies to your company’s website, hosting webinars, and shortening your sales team’s follow-up time are some of the best ways to shorten your lead’s buying journey.